GerRudi/My-favourite-open-source-software/README.md

 Personal list of my favourite open source software that I frequently use, lots of it on a daily basis.
 From default to oddly specific.

+I shall format this list better in the future

 ### FAQ
 Q: WhY WiNdOwS?
 A: Yes.